HedgehogDevelopment/AzureDeployTemplates/Blog Posts.md

 The **azuredeploy.parameters_slot.json** should be updated to point at a new MSDeploy package for the instance of Launch Sitecore you are deploying.
 This will push a new version of the code.

-As with the earlier posts, take the _cdslot configuration files for the bootloader [https://github.com/HedgehogDevelopment/AzureDeployTemplates/blob/master/sitecore/xp/custom/bootloader_cdslot.json], SitecorePackageDeployer [https://github.com/HedgehogDevelopment/AzureDeployTemplates/blob/master/sitecore/SitecorePackageDeployer/SitecorePackageDeployer.azuredeploy_cdslot.json] and the InstallMSDeployPackage [https://github.com/HedgehogDevelopment/AzureDeployTemplates/blob/master/sitecore/xp/custom/InstallMSDeployPackage.azuredeploy_cdslot.json] and upload them into your Blob Storage.
+As with the earlier posts, take the _cdslot configuration files for [the bootloader](https://github.com/HedgehogDevelopment/AzureDeployTemplates/blob/master/sitecore/xp/custom/bootloader_cdslot.json), [SitecorePackageDeployer](https://github.com/HedgehogDevelopment/AzureDeployTemplates/blob/master/sitecore/SitecorePackageDeployer/SitecorePackageDeployer.azuredeploy_cdslot.json) and the [InstallMSDeployPackage](https://github.com/HedgehogDevelopment/AzureDeployTemplates/blob/master/sitecore/xp/custom/InstallMSDeployPackage.azuredeploy_cdslot.json) and upload them into your Blob Storage.

 You then need to get the public URLs for these files, and add them into your azuredeploy.parameters_slot.json file, mentioned above.

 #### The CD Slot Arm Template
-Now upload the main azuredeploy slot template [https://github.com/HedgehogDevelopment/AzureDeployTemplates/blob/master/sitecore/xp/azuredeploy.cd_slot.json] to your blob storage. (remember to keep the same relative path to the other arm template files as it is in our Github repo).
+Now upload the main [azuredeploy slot template](https://github.com/HedgehogDevelopment/AzureDeployTemplates/blob/master/sitecore/xp/azuredeploy.cd_slot.json) to your blob storage. (remember to keep the same relative path to the other arm template files as it is in our Github repo).

-### The Powershell scripts
+### The PowerShell scripts
-The powershell script to install the deployment slot is very similar to the script used to install the original instance, instead it uses the azuredeploy_cdslot template instead.
+The powershell script to install the deployment slot is very similar to the script used to install the original instance, but it uses the azuredeploy_cdslot template instead.
 The example script is called **ProvisionAndDeploySlot.ps1.example**.
 You should update the parameters to point to your Sitecore installation and execute the powershell script.
 This will install a slot called "cd_staging" in your azure web instance, along with the new version of the LaunchSitecore site (rememeber you updated the package path to the new MSDeploy package).

 Once run, this entire Staging slot is provisioned with a clean version of the code from the new release.
 It is currently using the same databases as production though (more on that in the next post), but it is kept private, allowing us to test the new code out to see how our site looks, before affected any of our public users.